 - Get your pitches and scripts in front of execs and producers with the WGA Weekly Feature Memo.

-- Use the Staffing Submission System to send your samples, credits/bio, and a cover letter directly to showrunners who are looking for writers.
+- Use the WGA Staffing and Development Platform to send your samples, credits/bio, and a cover letter directly to showrunners who are looking for writers.

 - Make sure your information on Find a Writer is accurate.
 If you click “edit” on your profile page (you must be logged in first), you can update your attributes, contact info, and a variety of privacy settings.
 You must opt in if you want to enable employers to email you.
 For questions contact Online Services.

 - Find agencies that are Franchised and can represent WGA members on the Signatory Agencies List.

 - Ask fellow writers for manager and/or attorney referrals or contact Agency.

 - To help writers contact producers and executives, the Guild has arranged a discount on IMDbPro.
 To redeem the 30% discount off the $20/month retail price, go to www.imdbpro.com/redeem and enter the promo code 2020AFFWGAW.
 This benefit can be applied to annual and monthly subscriptions.
 The discount will be applied during your next billing cycle.
 If you are currently receiving this discount in 2019, you will need to redeem the above promo code to continue this benefit through 2020.